Tony gets invited to Hugh’s 75th birthday party. Blundetto puts himself square in the middle

 After Blundetto recognizes how deprived his twin sons Justin and Jason have been, especially in comparison to crown prince AJ Soprano, he thinks about taking Rusty and Angelo up on their offer.
 There is a short scene, filled with food imagery, in which we see Blundetto make his decision to commit violence:

 Joey Peeps has sampled some of the merchandise at the cathouse where he has come to pick up a payment.
 We catch a glimpse, very fittingly, of Picasso’s Les Demoiselles d’Avignon on the far wall behind hooker Heather.
-And as manager Muzz barks orders to another prostitute, we see a print behind him which also comments on the lives of these women:
+And as manager Muzz barks orders to another prostitute, we see a print behind him which also comments on the lives of these women — a black & white photo of a woman seemingly confined behind a chain-link fence:

 Rewatching these episodes now, it’s very clear in my head exactly who is on Lil Carmine’s side and who is with John Sacrimoni.
 But during the original run, I was in a bit of a muddle keeping all the characters straight.
 Chase does provide a bit of dialogue here, though, which helps us to recognize which faction Mr. Peeps is part of: